mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 - \overbrace{(\gamma_m \Delta t) m P(m, t)}^{m \rightarrow m-1}
 \end{split}.
 $$
-As we did before we will send the first term on the right-hand side to the left, divide both sides by $\Delta t$ and take the limit when $\Delta t \rightarrow 0$.
+As we did before, we will send the first term on the right-hand side to the left, divide both sides by $\Delta t$ and take the limit when $\Delta t
+\rightarrow 0$.
 This gives us the master equation we were searching for
 $$
 \frac{dP(m, t)}{dt} =
 r_m P(m - 1, t) + \gamma_m (m + 1) P(m + 1, t)